Fire-Related Issues at Home

 Carbon Monoxide Detectors

-Carbon monoxide (CO) is a colorless, odorless, and deadly gas produced by incomplete combustion of fossil fuels like oil, natural gas, or coal.
-Because it can't be detected through sight, taste, or smell, CO poisoning can be fatal before symptoms are noticed.
-Early symptoms include headaches, fatigue, nausea, dizziness, and confusion, which are often mistaken for the flu.
-As CO levels rise, symptoms worsen, leading to vomiting, unconsciousness, and potential brain damage or death.
+Carbon monoxide (CO) is a colorless, odorless gas that can be deadly.
+It’s produced by the incomplete burning of fuels like gas, oil, or coal.
+Because CO can't be seen or smelled, exposure can be fatal before symptoms are recognized.
+Early signs—headaches, dizziness, nausea, and fatigue—are often mistaken for the flu.
+Prolonged exposure can lead to unconsciousness, brain damage, or death.

-Illinois law (Public Act 94-741) mandates that every home be equipped with a carbon monoxide detector within 15 feet of any sleeping area.
+Illinois law (Public Act 94-741) requires a CO detector within 15 feet of all sleeping areas in every home.

 Fire Safety